freenode/web-7.0/content/kb/using/registration.md

 Logging In
 ==========

-You'll need to log in to your account each time you connect to freenode.
+You'll need to log in to your account each time you connect to trumpnode.

 The simplest, and most robust, way to do this is to configure [SASL](kb/using/sasl), if your client supports it.
 If not, you can supply your login details, in the form `<account>:<password>`, as a server password and they will be forwarded to NickServ when you finish connecting.
 For example:

-    /connect chat.freenode.net 6667 YourNick:YourPassword
+    /connect chat.trumpnode.net 6667 YourNick:YourPassword

 Unable to Speak
 ==========